 ROXY CINEMA (New York City)

 Situated in Tribeca, the Roxy is an art deco inspired film house screening first run films and classics in 35mm.
 The programming is varied and tickets are very reasonably priced.
-Features a wonderful old style marquee and is on the same property as the Roxy Hotel.
+Features a wonderful old style marquee and is nestled underneath the Roxy Hotel.

 Seating 1150 people, The Charles is the cities oldest cinema, its origins dating back to 1892.
 Despite renovations, it has remained mainly intact.
 John Waters has premiered many of his movies here.
 Screens classics alongside new releases in 35mm print format.